Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 They have to cite Saddam, particularly after all of the intelligence gathering that was produced to show just what kind of human rights violations were going on in Iraq.

-Um and so I don't blame Rumsfeld for citing them.
+And so I don't blame Rumsfeld for citing them.

 The real question is, why isn't the left listening to Amnesty International when they are honestly critical about Saddam?

-How come the left Only cares about Amnesty International when they're criticizing the United States.
+How come the left only cares about Amnesty International when they're criticizing the United States?

-I I continually am amazed here.
+I continually amazed here.

 I've been doing this 16 years.